New

 key economic problems that conventional approaches have failed to resolve, this

-groundbreaking handbook of original works by leading behavioral
+groundbreaking handbook of original works by leading behavioral economists

-political scientists, legal scholars, and biologists, among others, behavioral economists find that intelligent individuals
+scientists, legal scholars, and biologists, among others, behavioral economists

-often tend not to behave as effectively or efficiently in their economic
+find that intelligent individuals often tend not to behave as effectively or

-decisions as long held by conventional wisdom.
-The manner in which individuals
+efficiently in their economic decisions as long held by conventional wisdom.

-actually do behave critically depends on psychological, institutional,
+The manner in which individuals actually do behave critically depends on

-cultural, and even biological considerations.
+psychological, institutional, cultural, and even biological considerations.

 See the link for detailed information.